 Weather plays the biggest role in when fish like to eat.
 Fish are cold-blooded creatures so if it is too hot or too cold they won’t eat as much.

 The temperature of the water also influences oxygen levels.
 Too hot or too cold and the oxygen drops.
 That makes the fish sluggish and they must conserve energy.
 They will still eat, as long as the bait is right in front of their mouth.
 They won’t spend any energy finding or chasing bait.
 Make sure

 Time of day also plays a part.
 Early morning and evenings are when fish get the most hungry.
 I know those are the times I like to eat, too!

-Knowing the time of day is great, but it helps to understand why that is a good time so you can position yourself to better catch fish.
+Knowing the best time of day to fish is great, but it helps to understand why that is a good time so you can position yourself to better catch fish.

 As the day starts to warm up, the fish will start heading to the cooler waters again.
-Find some drop offs or depressions in the shallow water.
+Find some drop-offs or depressions in the shallow water.
 You will find fish there as they try to cool down a bit.
-Head out to water that’s a bit deeper in the middle of the day.
+Go fishing in the water that’s a bit deeper in the middle of the day.

 Middle of the day, particularly in the middle of summer, is known to be the worst time to fish.
 They will take an easy meal if it’s presented to them, however, so knowing a good spot is crucial.
 If you are a newbie, then you probably don’t know where those spots are yet.

 During the late afternoon and early evening, the sun is not so strong on the water.
 That’s when the fish are hungry again and starting to cruise the shallows.
 The water all over is generally warmer now, so try to find a spot with moving water.